simonpacis/hyperstatic/README.md

 Run `php hyperstatic.php`

-Converts all .php files to .html.
+And it will convert all .php files to .html.
 Processes includes etc.

 ## Templating